East Timor: A Case of Genocide

 Allan Nairn

-Allan Nairn is a top investigative journalist.
-He has been prominent in the effort to bring attention to the East Timor issue.
+Allan Nairn is an a top investigative journalist.
+He was prominent in the effort to bring attention to East Timor.
 In 1991, he and his colleague Amy Goodman were caught in a peaceful demonstration in East Timor that was brutally attacked by the Indonesian army.
 Their report on the massacre won the prestigious Du Pont Award for journalism.
+He also reports on U.S. foreign policy in Central America and Haiti.

 Reviews